Structure of Neural Embeddings

 - https://www.lesswrong.com/posts/tojtPCCRpKLSHBdpn/the-strong-feature-hypothesis-could-be-wrong

-Superposition Hypothesis: Neural nets represent more “independent” features than a layer has neurons (dimensions) by representing features as a linear combination of neurons.
+Superposition Hypothesis: Neural nets represent more “independent” features than a layer has neurons (dimensions) by representing features as a linear combination of neurons (resulting in dense vectors).

 Universality Hypothesis: Circuits reappear across different models for the same data.